denten-books/plain-text/0-intro.md

 render on screen properly it must be encoded or translated from machine-transmittable code into human-readable shape.
 Encoding constitutes a primitive field of textual activity, at the crossroads of computer science and the study of literature.
-Encoding matters because how texts are encoded, transmitted, and stored decides who gets to decode, receive, and access.
+Encoding matters because how texts are encoded, transmitted, and stored decides who gets to decode, receive, and revise.

-The advent of digital text necessitates a computational poetics, which enables unfettered access to text, code, platform, and infrastructure.
-For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.
-Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
-Computational poetics empower the reader to resist hard-wired models of machine-bound interpretation.
-Today, resistance remains in the purview of the few.
-Plain text channels itinerant streams of data back into the tidal pools of human agency and comprehension for all.
-There, code can become intelligible for the very subjects whose loss Foucault and Kittler lament.[^ln-lament] Only in such encrypted tunnels and secure shells can anything like the digital humanities and new media studies take root.

 <!--- NOTES  --->
 <!--- NOTES  --->
 <!--- NOTES  --->

+[^ln0-amazon]: The retailer has since introduced a program that allows for limited sharing of materials, restricted by time and geography.

 [^ln-bernard]: On Bernard see @petit_claude_1987; @sattar_aesthetics_2013; and
 @mcluhan_gutenberg_1962, 4 & 206.